Tadcaster: Culture and community

+Tadcaster pudding, a variety of rich fruit pudding first recorded in the 16th century, is traditional to the town.

 Tadcaster is twinned with the town of Saint-Chély-d'Apcher in the Lozère department of southern France.

 Landmarks

 Breweries

-The colossal John Smith's Brewery (1883, with later additions), a notable example of Victorian industrial architecture, stands on the site of John Smith's earlier brewery at the southern end of the High Street.
+The colossal Tadcaster (John Smith's) Brewery (1883, with later additions), a notable example of Victorian industrial architecture, stands on the site of John Smith's earlier brewery at the southern end of the High Street.
 The tall stone chimney and ornate wrought-iron atrium are prominent features and are listed (protected) structures.

-Adjacent to these, across the narrow New Street, are the more modest Georgian headquarters of Samuel Smith's Brewery, with a handsome frontage on the High Street.
+Adjacent to these, across the narrow New Street, are the more modest Georgian headquarters of Samuel Smith's Brewery, with a handsome frontage on the High Street (formerly the Londesborough Arms and the Old Town Hall), and the brewery tap, The Angel and White Horse.